Zorgonatis/Stabs-EDH/README.md

 It is a custom prompt and set of directives designed to create a consistent (few swipes), immersive, and high-quality narrative or roleplaying experience within SillyTavern.
 The prompt is built around a strict heirarchy of rules that guide the AI's responses, focusing on realism, user control, modularity (easy to customize/extend) and a distinct writing style.

+## Hotfix 1.21
+Most of these changes have allowed for reducuction of token count, provide more engaging and coherent prose, and further improve responses to closer align to the narrative.

+- **Problem 1: Guardrails/Content Safety** - It's been discovered that some types of instructions in system prompt cause the model to validate against content safety guidelines, particularly if you try to modify it's chain of thought or apply any kind of jailbreak.
+This is an issue with very specific kinds of training data, but is not a core part of the model, it just has to be avoided.

+*The solution*: 'Thinking Fix' (basically, everything I just said we shouldn't do) is now optional, renamed to 'Think Adjustment' and _disabled by default_.
+The directives have been sured-up, and reframed as successful output criteria, which results in more attention on the directives through reasoning
+The primary Role (GM) is extended to enable _drafting_ during the reasoning
+Pros: Same net-result as the previous system (heavily instruct CoT), high attention chain of thought.
+Cons: slightly worse prompt adherence overall, small changes in multiple locations -> hard for users to reconcile changes (sorry)

+NOTE: Enabling the thinking fix will *improve* prompt adherence, but may trigger the content filters (useful when coming back to old conversations, see Problem 4).

+- **Problem 2: SVG** - TL;DR SillyTavern has a really annoying bug that means half the GLM SVG output doesn't get rendered.

+*The Solution* - stripped SVG instructions out entirely in favour of HTML/CSS, which GLM 4.7 in particular is VERY strong with.
+Cons: If you have a conversation history with SVG in it, it is now 'poisoned' (see Problem 4)

+- **Problem 3: Everything is Sci-Fi or high tech** - Why's everything shiny and metallic?
+*The Solution*: A new directive, Genre Determination.
+It will analyze any available context for overall writing genre and use it as a basis for visual outputs, character behaviour etc.
+Pros: Most things aren't shiny.
+Will default to 'Drama, Slice-of-life' if unspecified, and adapt as needed.
+Cons: You have to untick this if you specify your own genres.

+- **Problem 4: A poison in my context** - GLM 4.7 loves to copy examples and structures.
+It may not adapt well on top of old context from previous versions of this preset.
+Tips: enable the 'Think Adjustment' and/or submit as part of your input: [OOC: Your directives have changed, make sure they are adhered to]

 ## What's new in 1.2?

 - **Support for GLM 4.7**